-- a) Performing transactions with the Company other than ordinary transactions performed under standard conditions for customers and of scant significance, i.e., those where the related information is not necessary to give a true and fair value of the equity, financial position and results of the Company. - b) Using the Company name or their position as director to unduly influence the performance of personal - c) Using corporate assets, including the Company's confidential information, for personal ends. - d) Exploiting the Company's business opportunities. e) Obtaining benefits or remuneration from third parties other than the Company and its Group associated with the discharge of their position, except merely as a courtesy. - f) Performing activities as independent professionals or as employees (current or potential) that involve effectively competing with the Company or that, in any other way, place them in a situation of ongoing conflict with the interests of the Company - 2.
-These provisions also apply if the beneficiary of the acts or of the prohibited activities is a person related to - 3.
-In any case, directors must notify the Board of Directors of any direct or indirect conflict of interest that they or persons related to them might have with the interests of the Company
+- a) Performing transactions with the Company other than ordinary transactions performed under standard conditions for customers and of scant significance, i.e., those where the related information is not necessary to give a true and fair value of the equity, financial position and results of the Company. - b) Using the Company name or their position as director to unduly influence the performance of personal - c) Using corporate assets, including the Company's confidential information, for personal ends. - d) Exploiting the Company's business opportunities. e) Obtaining benefits or remuneration from third parties other than the Company and its Group associated with the - Obtaining benefits or remuneration from third parties other than the Company and its Group associated with the discharge of their position, except merely as a courtesy. - Performing activities as independent professionals or as employees (current or potential) that involve effectively competing with the Company or that, in any other way, place them in a situation of ongoing conflict with the interests of the Company. - These provisions also apply if the beneficiary of the acts or of the prohibited activities is a person related to the director. - 3.
+In any case, directors must notify the Board of Directors of any direct or indirect conflict of interest that they or persons related to them might have with the interests of the Company.

-Conflicts of interest in which directors might be involved must be disclosed in the notes to the financial
+Conflicts of interest in which directors might be involved must be disclosed in the notes to the financial statements.